malc-u/petes-plumbing/README.md

 ## Testing

-### Automated testing
+#### Automated testing
 - [The W3C Markup validation service](https://validator.w3.org/) - automated testing of HTML in index file that pointed out few errors that were corrected
 - [The W3C CSS Validation Service - W3 Jigsaw](https://jigsaw.w3.org/css-validator/) - automated testing of CSS in style file - no errors found

-### Manual testing
+#### Manual testing
 All features have been manually tested on desktops, tablets and laptops.
-I used Chrome Dev Tools on evvery stage of the project as well as a number of web browsers after the site deployment.
-These were:  Chrome, Opera, Firefox, Ghostery mobile app.
+I used Chrome Dev Tools on every stage of the project as well as a number of web browsers after the site deployment.
+These were:  Chrome, Opera, Microsoft Edge, Firefox, Ghostery mobile app.

 Manually tested:
 - all links in the navigation bar tak user to relevant section